edubois/judymatch/README.md

 Edit you default.sconf, fill with the right libraries and paths, then:

 scons mode=release unittest

+In default.sconf, you can also enable USE_JUDY_ARRAY_T to enable the use of judy arrays (for amazing performances)

 Note: you must have scons to compile. sudo apt-get install scons